 Causes of 500 Internal Server Error

 - Corrupt .htaccess File

 - Broken Theme

 - Exhausted PHP Memory Limits

-The first and foremost thing you should do whenever you encounter any error in the WordPress is enabling debug mode.
+The first and foremost thing you should do whenever you encounter any error in WordPress enables debug mode.
 It is very helpful and handy in finding the actual cause of an error.
-All you need to do is add following code at the bottom of wp-config.php, if you don’t know how to edit your WordPress files through ftp, then How to Edit WordPress Files through FTP should help:
+All you need to do is add the following code at the bottom of wp-config.php, if you don’t know how to edit your WordPress files through ftp, then How to Edit WordPress Files through FTP should help:

 error_reporting(E_ALL); ini_set(‘display_error’,1); define(‘WP_DEBUG’, true);

-WordPress is not always responsible for Internal Server error.
-Any other issue on the server side can cause this error too.
-The objective of this post is to show WordPress users about fixing this issues in the WordPress that cause 500 internal server error without hiring a freelancer.
-Let’s walk through these causes in detail and learn how to fix this error if caused due to WordPress.
+WordPress is not always responsible for Internal Server errors.
+Any other issue on the server-side can cause this error too.
+The objective of this post is to show WordPress users about fixing these issues in WordPress that cause 500 internal server errors without hiring a freelancer.
+Let’s walk through these causes in detail and learn how to fix this error is caused due to WordPress.